kompanie-dev/reagenz/documentation/COMPONENTS.md

 The main way of retrieving data in smart components is through selector functions, similar to the ones found in `Redux`.

+You can read more about the store system in the [store documentation](./STORE.md)

 In the following test component you can see a selector function called `getCount`, which gets executed in the background by the Reagenz component system.
 The value is then available in the `render` function as `count`, as specified in the constructor.
 The `render` function then can access its data directly.